keras-team/keras-io/examples/vision/md/adain.md

 def extract_image_from_voc(element):
-    """Extracts image from the pascal voc dataset.
+    """Extracts image from the PascalVOC dataset.

     Args:
         element: A dictionary of data.